AniketKumarC007/Sorting-Visualiser/README.md

 We can visualize the time taken by each algorithm for randomly generated block array number represented by height and analyze its efficiency.

-Project used HTML, CSS, JavaScript, Bootstrap 4 and knowledge about different sorting algoritms.
+Project used HTML, CSS, JavaScript and knowledge about different sorting algoritms.

-thanks!!